khlorghaal/doot/README.md

 Pointers to objects in containers are invalidated whenever the container is modified.
 Never use pointers to objects in a container outside of local scope.
+IDpointers will never be indexes.
+Pointy types are persistent, while indices must not persist outside a system op.

 Methods may only modify fields of this, and function ref params.

+Function pamameters which determine behavior, should have their behavior affecting fields at lowest scope,
+ ie array division uses explicit ``siz denom`` and does not rely on the size of the list b this makes apis more quickly comprehensible

 Constructors and destructors are fine.
  Containers call default ctor and dtor.